TheDarthMole/Bookmarks-Manager/README.md

 First of all we need to make sure all of the dependancies are installed, to do this run bundler

-Bundler installs all the ruby gems thar are required
+Bundler installs all the ruby gems that are required

 ```
 bundle install